6 Wellness Initiatives for Manufacturing Workers

 How many of your manufacturing workers feel that they can talk about mental health issues with their line manager?

-And how many of them have received training and feel supported to have those conversations?
+And how many of your shift managers have received training and feel supported to have those conversations?

 5. Organise ‘eat-togethers’